Intelix8996/cdm-project/docs/platform-description.md

 Register here holds current page.
 Logic at the bottom forms address by taking 7 bits from address bus and adding page bits on top.

-If 7-th bit of address bus is zero, that means that adress is in range 0x00-0x7F, then we ignore page bits, set upper bits to zero and output a 7-bit address with last bit being zero.
+If 7-th bit of address bus is zero, that means that address is in range 0x00-0x7F, then we ignore page bits, set upper bits to zero and output a 7-bit address with last bit being zero.
 This is the case when we address 0x00-0x7F (global part of RAM address space).

 When we address paged part of RAM address space, 7-th bit is one, so register content incremented by one goes to upper bits of address.